What do pianists and scribes have in common, and why do pianists make good scribes?

 To read more about dealing with confidential sensitive or disturbing subject matter go to: Debriefing confidentially

 Sally-Anne Watson Kane has over 20 years' experience scribing interviews, meetings, discussions, seminars, testimonies and oral histories.
-She generally scribes selection reports and referees' reports, submissions and applications via telephone, and scribes meetings on site in Gippsland (Vic).
-On Time Typing also has on-site scribes in Darwin (NT) and Bendigo (Vic).
+She produces selection reports and referees' reports, submissions and applications, and minutes.

 Keep posted for future articles about the issues and challenges of scribing and editing.